ThatZeoMan/rheavenstudio.github.io/docs/4_first-chart.md

 ![songoffset](./assets/firstchart/songoffset.png)

 3. Set the BPM, we'll be using Karate Man (GBA) in this tutorial, which is 119BPM.
+You can check [this page](/docs-tips/music/bpm) if you want more information on how to find the BPM of the song you're using.

 ![bpm](./assets/firstchart/bpm.png)